ErikFaustmann/MCNCC/README.md

 Steps:

+- make sure you have access to a gpu and have cuda and the cuda toolkit installed.
 - download the FID-300 dataset and create a new project folder containing the python file and the "datasets" folder

 <img src="Folder_structure.png"